 The trick with long form pages is good structure.
-If the page formatting is off and the elements seem out of balance, then visitors won’t consider reading your page in the first place.
+If the page formatting is off, then visitors won’t consider reading your page in the first place.

 To demonstrate, the HelloFresh page is a perfect example of a long form page that doesn’t overwhelm visitors.
-It has a CTA above the fold,evant images, bulleted copy, and even an FAQ section:
+It has a CTA above the fold, relevant images, bulleted copy, and even an FAQ section:

-The price of your offer is directly proportional to the length of the landing page.
-That is, the more expensive the offer, the more copy is required to explain why it’s a good idea for visitors to convert on your form.
+The price of your offer is directly proportional to the length of the post-click landing page.
+The more expensive the offer, the more copy you need to explain why visitors should convert.

 In contrast, Kristi Hines’ Blog Post Promotion course is available for $300.
 Therefore, she uses a long form page to promote the course: